synapseweb3/forcerelay/docs/architecture/adr-005-relayer-v0-implementation.md

   two `ForeignClient`s (one per chain), a `Connection` (which contains the two clients), a `Channel` (containing the connection), and on top of that a `Link`.
-- The code here is part of the Hermes (relayer CLI) binary.
+- The code here is part of the Forcerelay (relayer CLI) binary.

 ##### Threads